 - Set aside a large plate or tray covered with parchment paper.
 Heat an 8 inch non-stick pan on low-medium heat and lightly grease it with butter.

 - When the pan is hot, add slightly less than ¼ cup of crepe batter to the center.
 Immediately lift and swirl the pan to evenly coat the bottom with batter.

 - After 30 seconds, carefully run a flexible spatula along the edge of the crepe and then lift the crepe and tuck a flat spatula underneath to flip it on its other side.
 Let that side cook for another 30-45 seconds and then carefully transfer it from the pan to the parchment-covered dish.

 - Repeat until you're out of batter.
 This should make about 12 crepes.

 - Once the crepes have cooled completely, you can start assembling the cake!

-- Top with whole strawberries and enjoy!
+- Top with whipped cream and whole strawberries.
+Enjoy!